JuliaStats/Lasso.jl/docs/src/lasso.md

 33(1), 1.

 ## Using the model
-Lasso adhears to most of the `StatsBase` interface, so `coef` and `predict`, which would work as expected, except that a particular segment of the path would need to be selected.
+Lasso adhears to most of the `StatsBase` interface, so `coef` and `predict` should work as expected, except that a particular segment of the path would need to be selected.

 ```@docs